Mustafif/texcreate_old/README.md

 ---

 ### Installing
-You can install the stable `v2.0.0` by:
+You can install the stable `v2` by:
 ```shell
 $ cargo install texcreate
 ```

 ---

-## New Changes In Version 2
+## Changes for v2.3

-- Removed support for Multi mode
-- Added new commands
-  - compile
-  - migrate
-  - zip
-- Replaced `texcreate_lib` with...
-  - `tex-rs`: For building LaTeX in Rust
-  - `texc-utils`: For utility functions in TexCreate
-  - `texc-web`: Library to run `texweb`
-  - `texc-config`: Library for everything related to `config.toml`
-  - `texc-latex`: Contains all of the LaTeX Templates
-- New project structure
-- New `config.toml`
-- Rewritten `web` and `edit` commands
-  - Web utilizes temporary directories instead of creating static files
-- Templates rewritten in `tex-rs`
+- Linux's systems will utilize `tectonic` for the `compile` command
+  - Other systems will use the current method due to complication with dependencies

 ---